-Henrik Ibsen excelled as a playwright, with works such as the lyrical play Peer Gynt, the mind-bending drama The Wild Duck and the tragedy of fate depicted in Ghosts.
+Henrik Ibsen is widely considered to be the world’s second-most famous playwright, behind William Shakespeare.
+Ibsen wrote lyrical plays like Brand and Peer Gynt, the mind-bending drama The Wild Duck and the tragedy of fate depicted in Ghosts.

-He wrote modern, realistic dramas, and many of his later works were ahead of the curve for the development of modernist and expressionist theatre.
+The famous Norwegian mostly wrote modern, realistic dramas.
+Many of his later works were ahead of the curve for the development of modernist and expressionist theatre.

-The marriage drama A Doll's House became scripture for the suffragette movement across the globe, and The Lady from the Sea and Hedda Gabler also remarked on the role of women in contemporary society.
+The marriage drama A Doll's House became scripture for the suffragette movement across the globe.
+The Lady from the Sea and Hedda Gabler also remarked on the role of women in contemporary society.

 The playwright emerges

-In 1850 Ibsen moved to Christiania (which now goes by the name of Oslo) to study for the university entrance examinations at the University of Christiania.
-In the time be spent living in the capital, he met numerous other writers and artistic types.
+In 1850, Ibsen moved to Christiania (the former name for Oslo) to study for the university entrance examinations at the University.
+His move to the capital coincided with his own search for an identity as an artist in a city that lacked an artistic culture at that period.
+But Ibsen’s time spent living in the capital ensured he met other writers and artistic types.

-One of these friends, Ole Schulerud, event went so far as to pay for the publication costs of Ibsen's first play Catilina, which failed to garner much attention in the theatre scene at the time.
+One of these was Ole Schulerud, who became a friend, and went so far as to pay for the publication costs of Ibsen's first play Catilina, which failed to garner much attention in the theatre scene at the time.

-The following year, Ibsen had managed to run into violinist and theater manager Ole Bull.
-Right off the bat, Bull liked Ibsen and offered him a job as a writer and manager for the Norwegian Theatre in Bergen.
-The position proved to be an intense tutorial in all things theatrical for Ibsen, and even included trips abroad to learn more about the craft.
+The following year, Ibsen had managed to run into violinist and theatre manager Ole Bull from Bergen.
+Right off the bat, Bull saw something in the young Ibsen.
+He offered him a job as a writer and manager for the Norwegian Theatre in Bergen.
+The position proved to be an intense tutorial in all things theatrical for Ibsen.
+It even included trips abroad to learn more about the craft.

 A few years later, in 1857, Ibsen returned to Christiania to run another theater.
 This turned out to be a frustrating venture for him, with others claiming that he mismanaged the theater and called for him to be removed from the position.
 Despite the turbulence, Ibsen found time to write Love's Comedy, a satirical look at marriage, in 1862.